JoshuaKSt/Addiction/README.md

 ```

+## Files

+- **'Chirality.py'**: Simple script that assigns stereochemistry and chiral centers to the input pdb.
+Outputs: the chiral atom type, whether there is an 'R' or 'S' configuration of the chiral center(s).

+- **'Methadone.py'**: Uses RDKit's SMILES to create a methadone molecule and creates conformers to attempt and optimize the molecules energy.

+- **'Docking.py'**: Uses Obabel to convert file types and AutoDock-Vina to dock the input ligands against the input receptors.
+Final output is a .pdb combining these inputs.

+- **'ReceptorPruning.py'**: Directly edits the .pdb file of Receptor_Nursery contents to look for and remove the specified ligand.

+- **'MethadoneEnergyHistogram'**: Creates a histogram of methadone energy conformations seperate from the result of methadone.py.
+Due to the current nature of my conformers optimization, this program is mostly useless due to conformer 47 being the most optimized methadone molecule under my current code.

 ## Setup Instructions

 1. **Find Ligand**: To run a test simulation you can simply use the included 'Methadone.py' script to create a methadone ligand using RDKit.
 To see the molecules Chirality you can use 'Chirality.py'
-Other ligands can easily be found in databases such as: [wip]
+Other ligands can easily be found in databases such as: https://go.drugbank.com/ or https://www.rcsb.org/

 2. **Find Receptor**: My test structure is 8E0G from: https://www.rcsb.org/
 | The script 'ReceptorPruning.py' can be used to deal with simple structural errors or conflicts.

-3. **Run docking simulation**: Running Docking.py will dock every ligand within the directory 'Ligand_Nursery' against every receptor in [wip].
-The outputs will be placed in the output folder as a .pdb
-These can be viewed using a simple molecular viewer such as the included [wip]
+3. **Run docking simulation**: Running Docking.py will dock every ligand within the directory 'Ligand_Nursery' against every receptor in 'Receptor_Nursery'.
+The outputs will be placed in the output folder as a .pdb.
+These can be viewed using a simple molecular viewer such as PyMOL

-##

-Due to the current nature of my conformers optimization this program is mostly useless.